Privacy Policy

 Information Collected

 We collect the categories of personal information about California consumers as described in Annex 1.
-To review these categories, see Annex 1 [link].
+To review these categories, see Annex 1 below.

 Business-to-Business (“B2B”) Information